Medication costs: Factors

 Pricing any pharmaceutical drug for sale to the general public is daunting.
 Per Forbes, setting a high ceiling price for a new drug could be problematic as physicians could shy away from prescribing the drug, because the cost could be too great for the benefit.
 Setting too low of a price could imply inferiority, that the drug is too "weak" for the market.
-There are many different pricing strategies and factors that go into the research and evaluation of a future drug’s price with whole departments within US pharmaceutical companies like Pfizer devoted to cost analysis.
-However, the cost analysis and hesitation for producing drugs deemed "too weak" for the market is merely a guise for companies sacrificing their professional obligations in favor of making profits.
-As illustrated by the top 10 pharmaceutical companies raking in 400 billion dollars yearly, drug pricing is not a result of market conditions or government regulation, but of corporate greed at the expense of millions of Americans.
-Mark Cuban's www.costplusdrugs.com is an example of a billionaire sacrificing some profit to provide affordable healthcare.
-His 15% markup (often pricing a drug at 10-15 dollars) compares tremendously to Big Pharma charging thousands of dollars for certain drugs.
+There are many different pricing strategies and factors that go into the research and evaluation of a future drug's price with whole departments within US pharmaceutical companies like Pfizer devoted to cost analysis.

 This chart shows discrepancies in drug pricing in different countries.

 Marketing expenses

 A study has placed the amount spent on drug marketing at 2-19 times that on drug research.

 Research and development

 Much research, needed to create drugs is done by the public sector.
 In addition, pharmaceutical companies also do much research prior to producing medications.
 The table shows research and development statistics for pharmaceutical companies as of 2013 per Astra Zeneca.

-Severin Schwan, the CEO of the Swiss company Roche, reported in 2012 that Roche’s research and development costs in 2014 amounted to $8.4 billion, a quarter of the entire National Institutes of Health budget.
+Severin Schwan, the CEO of the Swiss company Roche, reported in 2012 that Roche's research and development costs in 2014 amounted to $8.4 billion, a quarter of the entire National Institutes of Health budget.
 Given the profit-driven nature of pharmaceutical companies and their research and development expenses, companies use their research and development expenses as a starting point to determine appropriate yet profitable prices.

-Pharmaceutical companies spend a large amount on research and development before a drug is released to the market and costs can be further divided into three major fields: the discovery into the drug’s specific medical field, clinical trials, and failed drugs.
+Pharmaceutical companies spend a large amount on research and development before a drug is released to the market and costs can be further divided into three major fields: the discovery into the drug's specific medical field, clinical trials, and failed drugs.